Q: Are monsters good at math?

 Midterms & Exams

-The midterms and final exam in ESC195 are similar to those in ESC194.
+The midterms and final exam in ESC195 are like those in ESC194.
 Check out the ESC194 course overview for advice on how to prepare and manage exams.
 Key takeaway: practice with the Stewart textbook as well as past midterms/exams and be strategic when writing the assessments.
-The questions aren’t necessarily in order of difficulty so check later questions when you’re stuck to find questions you know how to solve before going back to the harder ones.
+Questions aren’t necessarily ordered by difficulty, so if you get stuck, skip ahead and return later to harder questions.

 How to Succeed